CSCI128/packtrain/docs/src/GradingPolicy.rst

 The steps of the grading policy is as follows:

 1. The user can upload a created policy from the web UI (*\*.js*), which will be stored within a S3 bucket.
-2. Starting the migration from the Web UI will call the ``startGrading`` method of the API Service, which will communicate to the grading policy server via a message broker, `RabbitMQ <https://www.rabbitmq.com/>`_.
+2. Starting the migration from the Web UI will call the ``startGrading`` method of the API Service, which will send a signal to the grading policy server to subscribe to the message broker, `RabbitMQ <https://www.rabbitmq.com/>`_.
-3. The API Service and the Policy server will convert raw scores using the respective policy from the S3 bucket to the new scores, of which the API Service will receive.
+3. Through communication via RabbitMQ, the API Service and the Policy server will convert raw scores using the respective policy from the S3 bucket to the new scores, of which the API Service will receive.

 This visualization from the system architecture design can depict this process;